tjohann/a20_sdk/bananapi-m3/Documentation/storyline.md

 Storyline Bananapi-M3
 =====================

-The bananapi is used another possible baalue-master node.
+The bananapi-m3 is used another possible baalue-master node.